 Students benefit from small classes taught by award-winning faculty who have a diversity of specialties including British and American literature, rhetoric, and creative writing.
 Most hold doctoral degrees, and many publish books and articles, conduct research, edit journals, and speak at national and international meetings within their specializations.

-The Department of English sponsors a variety of activities including the Joseph S. Schick Lecture Series, a showcase of distinguished scholars from around the world who present formal lectures on British or American literature and language before 1900; the Lectures in Modern American Literature Series, which focuses on contemporary American writers; and the Theodore Dreiser Visiting Writer Series, which brings writers of poetry, fiction, and creative nonfiction to campus for readings of their work and for informal visits with students.
+The Department of English sponsors a variety of activities including the Joseph S. Schick Lecture Series, a showcase of distinguished scholars from around the world who present formal lectures on British or American literature and language before 1900; the Bash Lectures in Modern American Literature Series, which focuses on contemporary American writers; and the Theodore Dreiser Visiting Writer Series, which brings writers of poetry, fiction, and creative nonfiction to campus for readings of their work and for informal visits with students.

 Other opportunities include the Creative Writing Society and Sigma Tau Delta (an international honor society), as well as literary readings and public exhibitions of professional and student writing.

 Our graduates have established careers in a variety of fields, including

-Others pursue graduate or professional study in the humanities, law, and business.
+Others pursue graduate or professional study in literary studies, creative writing, humanities, law, and business.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

-In addition, the Department of English offers several scholarships and awards for new and outstanding English majors.
+In addition, the Department of English offers numerous scholarships and awards for outstanding English majors.

 The Graduate Catalog and Undergraduate Catalog of Indiana State University are the documents of authority for all students.
 The requirements given in the catalogs supersede information issued by any academic department, program, college, or school.
 The University reserves the right to change the requirements at any time.